Ansan: Three Kingdoms and Goryeo eras

-Not much evidence or antiquities survive from the Proto-Three Kingdoms and Samhan periods are in Ansan and nearby areas.
+Not much evidence or antiquities survive from the Proto-Three Kingdoms and Samhan periods in Ansan and nearby areas.
 The Mahan confederacy in Chen Shou in Records of the Three Kingdoms preserves writings about the chiefdom state.
 Ansan was in communion with Baekje but very little has been saved.

 In the Later Three Kingdoms era, the Ansan area was owned by Taebong (also known as Hugoguryeo, "Later Goguryeo") in Silla Hyogong's 4th year (AD 900).
-After then, Gung Ye, who was the ruler of Taebong, was overthrown by Wang Geon, and the Ansan area was turned over to Goryeo, founded by Wang Geon.
-First, the Gung Ye Ganggu-gun was changed to Ansan-gun but the state of the military was preserved.
+After then, Kung Ye, who was the ruler of Taebong, was overthrown by Taejo, and the Ansan area was turned over to Goryeo, founded by Taejo.
+First, the Kung Ye Ganggu-gun was changed to Ansan-gun but the state of the military was preserved.

 Joseon era

 Ansan belonged to Gyeonggijwa-do (left Gyeonggi Province) in the Joseon period.
 Taejo's 5th year (AD 1396), Ansan-eoso (meaning Ansan fishery) that is now under the direct control of a detached building of Saongwon (the Department of foods and meals in the Joseon dynasty) was set up.
-After Gyeonggijwa-do and Gyeonggiwo-do (right Gyeonggi province) were unified in Teajong's 2nd year (AD 1402), Ansan was still called Ansan.
-Under Teajong's 13th (1413), the whole country was detached into eight provinces.
+After Gyeonggijwa-do and Gyeonggiwo-do (right Gyeonggi province) were unified in Taejong's 2nd year (AD 1402), Ansan was still called Ansan.
+Under Taejong's 13th year (AD 1413), the whole country was detached into eight provinces.

 Modern era

 Until 1914, Ansan and the southern part of today's Siheung consisted of Ansan County.
 In 1914, Ansan County was annexed to Siheung County.
 This region produced high-quality salt from ancient times and valuable marine products.
 Ansan was then a fishing village.

 In 1986, several towns of Hwaseong county became incorporated, representing the beginning of Ansan as a city.
-With currently over 700,000 residents, Ansan now has two distinct and separate districts: Danwon, which has 12 dongs as of 2009, and Sangnok, with 13.
+With currently over 600,000 residents, Ansan now has two distinct and separate districts: Danwon, which has 12 dongs as of 2009, and Sangnok, with 13.